p-i-/openai-realtime-py/README.md

 - Firstly the code needs picking through, to ensure a clean / robust skeleton.

+- EDIT: Actually the architecture in src/ needs to be revised, to account for the above Additional Note.

 - Need some thought on what such a lib should expose & how to expose it (e.g. callbacks).

 - Fleshing out API support (it's quite a big API).

 - Tool-Use / Function-Calling.

-- User-interruption-support via feedback cancellation (currently I'm having to mute the mic while openAI audio is playing out of the speakers, which means I can't interrupt it) -- fun numpy challenge: correlation? adaptive-delay-filter??
+- User-interruption-support via feedback cancellation (currently I'm having to mute the mic while openAI audio is playing out of the speakers, which means I can't interrupt it).
+There's WebRTC AEC (Adaptive Echo Cancellation), but I can't find any off-the-shelf pip library that doesn't require fiddling (building deps).
+Maybe `pip install adaptfilt` is a good solution.
+This looks doable.

 # Do involve!